IceBear Studio

 Sculpture

-Native Hoka Hey!
+Native

-Public Art Ocean Mural, Sidney, BC
+UN Year of the Ocean Mural, 1998 Sidney, BC

 IceBear was awarded a Canada Council Grant to aid in the publication of the catalogue and video of last summer’s exhibition .
 Work is now underway on an expanded book length version .